Woetoe05/EXPO20/EXPO20-main/EXPO20-main/main/README.md

 ### platform.io:

-This is the place where the libriaries are initialised.(the library also needs to be installed on visual studio code itself.)
+This is the place where the libriaries are initialised.